 In winter, everyone gets free choice unsprayed alfalfa.
 Beginning in the winter of 2018, we added in home grown tree hay once per week and handmade grass silage daily.
 We also feel that exercise is essential in winter so have spaced our feeder and water sources a good walk away from shelter so that the does must travel throughout the day, getting exercise to eat and drink.
 This helps them stay fit and toned for the upcoming spring kidding and we’ve seen an improvement in kidding ability because of it.

 Nowhere in the natural history of animals have they plunked down in a grain field to eat pounds of concentrates every single day.
 This is not only costly, but also, in my opinion, detrimental to the long term health of my herd.

 Only milking does get grain and only as much as they can eat while they’re being milked.
-The grain they eat is a mix we mix up ourselves that consists of 2 parts lentils, 1 part whole barley, 1 part whole oats and 1 part black oil sunflower seeds.
-We’re experimenting with fermented feeds this year (2017) and I hope to try using the same mix, only fermented, for does on the stand.
+The grain they eat is a mix we mix up ourselves that consists of 3 parts whole barley or barley/oats, 1 part field peas and 1 part black oil sunflower seeds.
+See Calculating Grain Costs for Goats for how much this costs per doe.